Tobias Harris: Personal life

+Harris married his long-time girlfriend, Jasmine Winton, in 2022.

 Philanthropy

-Harris was the recipient of the 2016 NBA Community Service Award.
+Harris was the recipient of the 2016 and 2021 NBA Community Service Award.
 He created the "Tobias Harris School of Mentoring Program" and partnered with the Yes We Can Community Center and UAS Inc to help athletes and their parents with the recruiting and scholarship process.
 Harris also donated $10,000 to "Feeding Children Everywhere", a social charity that helps prepare food for hungry children.
-Harris won this award again in October 2021.

 Harris launched the Tobias Lit Labs campaign which brings books and authors to families and schools.
 He also partnered with Read by 4th to have a block party in North Philadelphia.
-Harris contributed more than 2 million dollars through his Tobias Harris Charitable Fund, which provides classroom supplies and supports professional development for educators and students.
-He has donated $10,000 to the Kappa Alpha Psi Foundation to provide grants for scholarships, community projects, and after-school programs.
+Harris contributed more than $2 million through his Tobias Harris Charitable Fund, which provides classroom supplies and supports professional development for educators and students.
+He has donated $10,000 to the Kappa Alpha Psi Foundation to provide grants for scholarships, community projects and after-school programs.
+Harris has also donated another $1 million to nine different charities to the Philadelphia area.

 Spirituality

 Harris identifies as a Christian and discusses his faith in public often.
 In 2015 in an interview with "Razz and Jazz Sports", Tobias stated, "Any person I meet, I try to embrace them and show them love so that they know I'm a Christian, Jesus Christ was a loving man.
 And as Christians, we have to try to model our lives after Jesus Christ".
-Tobias donated another 1 million dollars to nine different charities to the Philadelphia area.

 Endorsements

-On July 6, 2019 Harris signed a 5-year, 180 million-dollar deal with the Philadelphia 76ers.
-He has many off-court endorsements including Nike, Off-White Damari Savile, Ovadia & Sons, and more.
+Harris has many off-court endorsements including Nike, Off-White Damari Savile, Ovadia & Sons, and more.

-Fitness and nutrition

-Harris is interested in working out and staying healthy.
-He said, "I am a workout guy.
-I like it all.
-It gives me an advantage, and I like to put in a lot of extra work".
-Harris does a lot of squats and many other lower-body exercises.
-He likes to bench press and powerlifting.
-His diet is also important to him.
-He likes fruits and vegetables, chicken and turkey, and sometimes red meat.